 On or about March 13, 2008, Oppenheimer was served in a matter pending in the United States Bankruptcy Court, Northern District of Georgia, captioned William Perkins, Trustee for International Management Associates v.
 Lehman Brothers, Oppenheimer & Co.
 Inc., JB Oxford & Co., Bank of America Securities LLC and TD Ameritrade Inc. The Trustee seeks to set aside as fraudulent transfers in excess of \$25.0 million in funds embezzled by the sole portfolio manager for International Management Associates, a hedge fund.
 The portfolio manager purportedly used the broker-dealer defendants, including Oppenheimer, as conduits for his embezzlement.
 Oppenheimer filed its answer to the complaint on June 18, 2010.
 Oppenheimer filed a motion for summary judgment, which was argued on March 31, 2011.
 Immediately thereafter, the Bankruptcy Court dismissed all of the Trustee's claims against all defendants including Oppenheimer.
 In June 2011, the Trustee filed an appeal with the United States District Court for the Northern District of Georgia ("U.S.N.D.
 GA").
 In addition, on June 10, 2011, the Trustee filed a petition for permission to appeal the dismissal to the United States Court of Appeals for the Eleventh Circuit (the "Court of Appeals").
 On July 27, 2011, the Court of Appeals denied the Trustee's Petition.
 The Trustee then appealed to the U.S.N.D.
 GA.
 On March 30, 2012, the U.S.N.D.
 GA affirmed in part and reversed in part the ruling from the Bankruptcy Court and remanded the matter to the Bankruptcy Court.
 Discovery has closed and Oppenheimer filed a motion for summary judgment at the end of February 2014.
 On January 10, 2017, Oppenheimer's motion for summary judgment was granted in full, and judgment was entered in Oppenheimer's favor and the court dismissed the case.
 On January 24, 2017, the Trustee appealed the summary judgment order to the U.S.N.D.
 GA.
-The Trustee requested oral argument on the appeal which the U.S.N.D.
-GA granted.
-The U.S.N.D.
-GA heard oral argument on February 5, 2018.
 On February 12, 2018, the U.S.N.D.
 GA issued an order (the "District Court Order") reversing the Bankruptcy Court's summary judgment order and remanding the proceedings to the Bankruptcy Court.
-In March 2018, Oppenheimer filed a notice of direct appeal with the Court of Appeals and alternatively moved to certify the District Court Order for interlocutory appeal.
-The Trustee moved to dismiss the direct appeal and opposed the motion for interlocutory appeal.
-In April 2018, the U.S.N.D.
-GA deferred ruling on the motion to certify pending the outcome of the direct appeal to the Court of Appeals.
-Oppenheimer believes it has meritorious defenses and expects to defend the claims vigorously, including pursuing dismissal of the claims against it.
+In March 2018, Oppenheimer moved to certify the District Court Order for interlocutory appeal.
+The Trustee opposed the motion for interlocutory appeal.
+On June 28, 2018, the Eleventh Circuit dismissed the direct appeal.
+Oppenheimer's motion for interlocutory appeal before the U.S.N.D.
+GA is pending.
+If the U.S.N.D.
+GA grants the motion for interlocutory appeal, the Eleventh Circuit must also approve the appeal.
+If the U.S.N.D.
+GA or the Eleventh Circuit does not permit the interlocutory appeal to go forward, then the U.S.N.D.
+GA will set a date for trial to commence.
+Oppenheimer believes it has meritorious defenses and expects to defend the claims vigorously.